Academic and Student Services, Offices, and Activities

 • The Criterion: A bi-weekly student-published newspaper, covers campus news and represents student views on local, regional, and national issues.
 The Crite has been the voice of the students since 1931 – making it one of the oldest and longest running organizations at CMU.
 Visit their website to see articles and learn how to contribute.

-• Cultural Inclusion Council (CIC): This board offers leadership experiences for students and organizes programs to educate students regarding multiculturalism.
-Member groups include the Black Student Alliance (BSA), Genders & Sexualities Alliance (GSA), Ho’olokahi Polynesian Alliance (HPA), International Student Alliance (ISA), Latino Student Alliance (LSA) and Native American Student Association (NASA).
+• Cultural Inclusion Council (CIC): This organization offers leadership experiences for students and organizes events to educate students on our diverse campus community.
+Member groups include the Black Student Alliance (BSA), Genders & Sexualities Alliance (GSA), Ho’olokahi Polynesian Alliance (HPA), International Student Alliance (ISA), Latino Student Alliance (LSA), and Native American Student Association (NASA).
 Visit the Cultural Inclusion Council page for more details.

 • Greek Executive Council (GEC): This council is made up of leaders of the sororities (Alpha Sigma Alpha, Gamma Phi Beta) and fraternities (Kappa Sigma, Theta Xi).
 This group works to provide opportunities while at CMU, including lifelong friendships, academic excellence, philanthropy, and a commitment to inclusion and diversity.

-• Intramural Sports: now offering more than 30 different sports IM sports are a fun way to meet people and stay active.
+• Intramural Sports: now offering more than 30 different sports, intramural sports are a fun way to meet people and stay active.
 Leagues are always forming and run from one day tournaments to 8-week competition.
-Sports range from flag football, softball, racket-ball, battleships and many more.
+Sports range from flag football, softball, racket-ball, battleships, and many more.
 Visit the Colorado Mesa University Intramural Sports page for more details.

 • KMSA 91.3FM: Established in 1975, KMSA is CMU’s student-fun radio station.
 Student DJ’s host their own shows in a variety of genres – music for the Mavs.
 You can listen locally on 91.3FM or stream on the website.